lapohosorsolya/AmalgaMo/README.md

 ## Overview

-Given any set of input motifs in HOCOMOCO, JASPAR, or MEME format, AmalgaMo iteratively merges the most similar pairs according to the user-specified parameters, generating position-probability matrices, logos, and merging information for each resultant motif (see [example_output](/example_output)).
+Given any set of input motifs for DNA-/RNA-binding proteins in HOCOMOCO, JASPAR, MEME, or CisBP format, AmalgaMo iteratively merges the most similar pairs according to the user-specified parameters, generating position-probability matrices, logos, and merging information for each resultant motif (see [example_output](/example_output)).
 The default settings have been tuned specifically using the HOCOMOCO v12 human core motif collection for downstream regression-based motif enrichment analysis.
 However, the five parameters provide ample flexibility for other applications.

 AmalgaMo is described in detail in the associated manuscript titled *AmalgaMo: flexible DNA motif merging* by Orsolya Lapohos and Gregory Fonseca (under review).
 This manuscript is available as a preprint [here](https://www.biorxiv.org/content/early/2025/08/01/2025.07.29.667561).